mohimanilab/molDiscovery/README.md

 (GNPS, <https://gnps.ucsd.edu/>) using molDiscovery and regular Dereplicator+.
 The figure below demonstrates performance of the both tools at different false discovery rate (FDR) levels.
-The curves show the number of (A) small molecule-spectrum matches and (B) unique compounds identified by Dereplicator+ and molDiscovery in the search of 45 GNPS spectral datasets against AllDB (719,958 compounds from AntiMarin, DNP, UNPD, and other databases).
+The curves show the number of (A) small molecule-spectrum matches and (B) unique compounds identified by Dereplicator+ and molDiscovery in the search of 45 GNPS spectral datasets against AllDB (719,958 compounds from HMDB, NPAtlas and other databases).

 ![alt text](docs/GNPS_fdr_benchmarking.png "MolDiscovery performance")